enactjs/cli/README.md

 A standalone dev environment for Enact apps using Webpack, Babel, React, and a collection of other tools.

 ## Installation
 All that's needed to install enact-dev is to use npm to install it globally.
-For Mac/Linux `sudo` may be required.
+For Linux `sudo` may be required.
 ```
 npm install -g enyojs/enact-dev
 ```